SongComposer: A Large Language Model for Lyric and Melody Generation in Song Composition: Experiments

-For the subjective evaluation, we conduct a user study with 30 participants 10 cases per task.
+For the subjective evaluation, we conduct a user study in which 30 participants assessed 10 instances for each task.
 We develop two metrics for each task and ask the participants to rate them.
 The rating scale is $1$ to $5$, where higher scores denote superior quality.
+More details can be found in Appendix~\ref{app:human}.
 In this way, we collect feedback on the quality of the generated content from a human perspective.

-\textbf{Lyric-to-Melody Generation} asks to create a fitting melody based on the given lyrics.
-The melody is assessed on: (1) Harmony (HMY.): Evaluates the overall quality of the melody.
-(2) Melody-Lyric Compatibility (MLC.): Examines how well the generated melody fits the given lyrics.

-\textbf{Melody-to-Lyric Generation} aims to produce lyrics that match a provided melody.
-The lyrics are evaluated on: (1) Fluency (FLN.): Considers the grammatical correctness and semantic coherence of the generated lyrics.
-(2) Melody-Lyric Compatibility (MLC.): Examines how well the generated lyrics fit the given melody.

-\textbf{Song Continuation} involves extending a given song segment both melodically and lyrically.
-We evaluate the continuation quality on: (1) Overall Quality (OVL.): Measures the overall quality of the generated song in terms of its musical appeal.
-(2) Coherence to the Song Prompt (COH.): Analyzes the natural integration of the continuation with the provided song prompt, assessing coherence in melody, lyrics, and other musical elements.

-\textbf{Text-to-Song Generation} generates a complete song based on textual description, capturing its essence musically and lyrically.
-The evaluation focuses on: (1) Overall Quality (OVL.): Measures the overall quality of the generated song in terms of its musical appeal.
-(2) Relevance to the Text Input (REL.): Examines how well the generated song aligns with and derives relevance from the input text.
+The evaluation criteria for different tasks are as follows: For Lyric-to-Melody Generation, we assess Harmony and Melody-Lyric Compatibility.
+For Melody-to-Lyric Generation, we evaluate Fluency and Melody-Lyric Compatibility.
+Song Continuation quality is assessed based on Overall Quality and Coherence to the Song Prompt.
+Text-to-Song generation is evaluated in terms of Overall Quality and Relevance to the Text Input.

-In summary, for each task, one metric evaluates the overall musical quality of the produced samples, while the other measures the specific challenges of the corresponding task.
+In summary, each task is evaluated using two metrics: one that assesses the overall musical quality of the samples produced, and another that specifically addresses the challenges of each task.
+More detailed descriptions of the tasks and metrics can be found in Appendix~\ref{app:sub}.